Flourless chocolate cake recipe

-This cake is slightly moist in the centre with a firmer crust on the outside which gives a wonderful combination of textures.
-It's very rich and chocolatey and I like to serve it either on its own for an afternoon tea treat, or with a generous helping of vanilla ice cream or whipped cream for an after dinner dessert.
-You could also add a fruit pureé, I've tried it with apricot pureé and it's very good indeed.
+This cake is slightly moist in the centre with a firmer crust on the outside, which gives a wonderful combination of textures.
+It's very rich and chocolatey and I like to serve it as a cake or as dessert with a generous helping of vanilla ice cream or whipped cream.
+You could also add a fruit pureé, I've tried it with apricot pureé and the flavours work well together.

-This cake also freezes really well, either cut into slices and individually wrap in parchment or wax paper, or freeze whole in an airtight box lined with waxed paper.
+This cake also freezes well, either cut into slices and individually wrap in parchment or wax paper, or freeze whole in an airtight box wrapped in parchment or wax paper.